dwyl/elixir-plug-tutorial/README.md

 This code sets up a Plug Router by using the `Plug.Router` micros.
-The `plug :match` and `plug :dispatch` do what they suggest, matches and dispatches HTTP requests.
+The `plug :match` and `plug :dispatch` do what they suggest, match and dispatch HTTP requests.

 ```elixir
 get "/" do